Erastova-group/Biochar_MolecularModels/README.md

 data/

-Data used for model development in .csv format plus plotted data in .pdf/.png format.
+Data used for model development in .csv format plus plotted data in .pdf format.

 building_blocks/